 When I held him for the first time, I fell in love and I remember thinking, “I want one of these.”

-Fast-forward almost 24 years and I still “want one of these.”
-The problem is that I’ve yet to make my dream of motherhood a reality.
+Fast-forward to three years ago, almost 24 years later, and I still “wanted one of these.”
+The problem is that I’d yet to make my dream of motherhood a reality.

-While I haven’t yet reached my ultimate goal of motherhood, I’ve learned so much over the last year and a half.
-Here are 10 things I’ve learned while trying to conceive.
+While I reached my ultimate goal of motherhood almost two years ago, I learned so much through the years prior to the birth of my son.
+Here are the top 10 things I learned while trying to conceive.

 - Scheduling sex is a thing.
 “Have sex every other day during your fertile window,” the doctor says.
 What if you’re not in the mood?
 It doesn’t matter.
 You have to do the deed if you want to make a baby.

 - Sperm, when transferred in a vial, must stay body temperature.
 My husband and I have done three rounds of IUI (also known as intrauterine insemination).
 He leaves his “sample” at the fertility specialist’s office and I have to retrieve it to take it to my OB/GYN’s office.
 The first time I did this and the nurse told me to tuck it in my bra, I laughed.
 How can you not?
 Hey, during this process, you have to find things to laugh about.

 - Lots of people see your vagina.
 More people have seen my lower half in one year than in my entire life.
 From vaginal ultrasounds to getting my fallopian tubes flushed to having IUI done, a parade of people’s faces have been between my legs – and no, it has not been enjoyable.